abrarhayat/blip-image-inference/README.md

 ## Unit Tests

-Unit tests for BLIP and BLIP2 inference are provided in `tests/test_blip_inference.py`.
+Unit tests for inference are provided in `tests/` directory.
 These tests verify that both models generate expected captions for a sample image, using both conditional and unconditional prompts.

 To run the tests: